 What is differentiated instruction for students in Spanish class?

 Differentiation is the practice of tailoring instruction to meet students’ individual needs.
 As a Spanish teacher, you have the added challenge of teaching a new language to students who have a variety of ability levels in Spanish and English or their home language.
 Differentiation in Spanish class might mean having Heritage Spanish speakers mixed in with novice Spanish students, as well as special education accommodations, and talented and gifted students.
+If you teach many levels, make sure to also check out Sustainable Spanish Lesson Planning.

 Why differentiation in Spanish class is important